primordialhuman/primordialhuman/README.md

 ## 🔭 Currently Building...
 - **Self-hosted HomeLab** on Arch Linux running everything from Jellyfin to Jenkins, powered by smart automation 🔌
 - CI/CD pipelines that deliver production-ready apps at light speed 🚀
-- DevSecOps environments with SonarQube, JaCoCo & CloudWatch for total visibility 🔍
 - AI-driven automations using n8n, GPT-4o, and Ollama 🤖

 ---